Dharwad: Civic administration

-Hubli is well known as a commercial as well as industrial centre, whereas Dharwad is seat of learning.
+Hubli is well known as a commercial as well as an industrial centre, whereas Dharwad is the seat of learning.
 Popularly believed that, it is this diversity and geographical positions that the state government amalgamated the two cities.
 The twin-city corporation occupies unique place in Karnataka State.
 After the capital city of Bangalore, this is the largest city Corporation in the State.

 Educational institutions

 Dharwad hosts many Universities, Colleges and Autonomous Institutions, some are listed below.